Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/306-usb-hid-and-msc-support.md

 **Test steps**

-1. Power on the DUT and press the `BIOS_SETUP_KEY` to enter the setup menu.
+1. Power on the DUT
+1. Enter the boot menu using the `BIOS_SETUP_KEY`.
 1. Use the arrow keys, Esc key and the Enter key to navigate the menus.

 **Expected result**